§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 on a right-of-way or lease upon state waterbottoms shall cause and be responsible for

-inspection of that property if the assistant secretary requires it to determine whether any
+inspection of that property if the secretary requires it to determine whether any equipment,

-equipment, machinery, or material associated with activity on the lease or right-of-way,
+machinery, or material associated with activity on the lease or right-of-way, including sunken

-including sunken boats and barges, has been discarded or abandoned above the mudline.
-The
+boats and barges, has been discarded or abandoned above the mudline.
+The secretary shall

 (ii) If the inspection reveals any equipment, machinery, or material above the